 On June 6, 2017, we received a formal notice of Genentech's intent to terminate the Genentech Agreement with respect to navoximod with such termination to be effective no later than December 6, 2017.
 Discussions regarding the termination are ongoing.
-The Genentech Agreement continues with regards to any Next Generation Products as defined under the Genentech Agreement.
+The Genentech Agreement will continue with regards to any Next Generation Products and/or Subsequent Products as defined under the Genentech Agreement.